 The proponents have constantly cited that legalization is an effort to help avoid needless incarceration of individuals for possession of marijuana.
 That assertion is false!
 Prosecutors across this state are not incarcerating large amounts of individuals for possession of marijuana.
 Instead, the prosecutors and courts are focusing on treatment for those individuals addicted to drugs like marijuana.
-The data is from the Department of Corrections bares this out.
+The data is from the Department of Corrections bears this out.
 You have passed laws providing funding to support treatment.
-Diversion and other pretrial conviction options is the norm, not incarceration.
+Diversion and other pretrial conviction options are the norm, not incarceration.

-Legal Issues with SB 135
+Legal Issues with SB 555

-Under Section 2 of the bill, it gives a laundry list of qualified medical conditions.
-First there are no legitimate clinical trials that support Cannabis, as defined in this bill, as effective in treatment of most if not all of the listed medical conditions.
-Included within this list is "pain that is either chronic and severe or intractable".
-This catch-all phrase has been the blueprint used in other states to provide unlimited access to medical cannabis.
-The ultimate result is we are giving virtually unlimited access to a drug and its higher dosages that has not been approved by the FDA.
+This bill provides no limits on the medical conditions that would permit prescription of medical marijuana.
+First, there are no legitimate clinical trials that support Cannabis, as defined in this bill, as effective in treatment medical conditions.
+This would permit unlimited access to medical cannabis.
+The ultimate result is we are giving virtually unlimited access to a drug and its higher dosages amounts that have not been approved by the FDA.

 As a prosecutor I am charged with protecting some of the most vulnerable members of our communities, our children, the elderly and dependent adults.
-There are several provisions in this bill which put these groups at risk.
-Despite the overwhelming opposition by the medical community in prescribing cannabis to children and teenagers, this bill would allow children to be prescribed cannabis without restrictions on dose amounts.
-In Section 18 all that is required is parents' consent.
-Section 57 of the bill prohibits filing a child of need of care petition against a parent for child who has obtained medical cannabis.
-Even if the actions of the parents are contrary to established medical standards, including the dosages levels or if an overdose occurs resulting in hospitalization.
+There are several provisions in this bill which put these groups at risk or create false caregiver situations.
+(Sec.
+21) Despite the overwhelming opposition by the medical community in prescribing cannabis to teenagers and young adults, this bill would allow them to be prescribed cannabis without restrictions on dose amounts.
+Once again, this creates an avenue for having cannabis doctors who will abuse the system, just as we saw with pill doctors abusing opioids.